xyshyniaphy/dharmapk/.clinerules/Implementation.md

 ### **Part 7: Navigation Panel**

-This feature displays the path from the root to the currently hovered node.
+This feature displays the path from the root to the parent of the currently hovered node, and also displays the siblings of the parent node.

 #### **Step 1: Create `NavigationPanel.tsx`**

-This component renders the path.
+This component renders the path and the siblings.

 ```typescript
 // src/components/NavigationPanel.tsx